 My ankle boots were okay for the most part.
 And I felt they dressed things up a little as they had a small heel.
 I also threw in inner soles which made them more comfortable.

-They were not suitable for the marble walkways in Verona once it rained which became slippery.
+They were not suitable for the marble walkways in Verona.
+Once it rained they became slippery.
 I feared for my safety and after two falls, one in Florence and another in Verona I wasn’t taking the risk anymore.
-That and the soles were not hardy enough for Italian cobblestones.
+That and the soles were not sturdy enough for Italian cobblestones.

-Neither pair of boots were.
+Neither pair of boots I had packed were suitable.
 I had also brought my long leather boots which are incredibly comfortable at home.
 They kept me warm and were great on rainy days, but the soles were not solid enough for travel.

 So, I bought a pair of Ecco boots, on sale woohoo!
 They are not the most stylish pair of boots, but the store had limited choices in my size, and I was desperate.